semihyagli/STL10-Labeled/README.md

 `cat` in 0-35k --> separate civet  and genet <br/>
 `cougar` --> may be moved to lion, because of lack of clarity <br/>
 `fe15` until 75k, there should only be 1.
+`rocket` separate two types of rocket into mchinery and aircraft...
+`mm1` separate orca from whales